(c) NetKnights GmbH 2025, https://netknights.it

 # a matching OTP:

-realm_tokens = get_tokens(realm=user_obj.realm,
+realm_tokens = get_tokens(realm=user.realm,

 assigned=False)

-for token_obj in realm_tokens:
+for token in realm_tokens:

-(res, pin, otp) = token_obj.split_pin_pass(password)
+(res, pin, otp) = token.split_pin_pass(password)

 if res: